Medication for in-hospital cardiac arrest

 Epinephrine

-Epinephrine hydrochloride has α-adrenergic receptor-stimulating or vasoconstrictive properties that prove beneficial for patients suffering from cardiac arrest.
-These effects of epinephrine subsequently increase cerebral and coronary perfusion pressure during CPR.
-However, the value and safety of the β-adrenergic effects are disputed as they increase the workload on cardiac muscles and reduce subendocardial perfusion.
-Even though epinephrine is being used universally for resuscitation purposes there is very little evidence of it being beneficial for the survival of humans.
+Epinephrine hydrochloride has α-adrenergic receptor–stimulating vasoconstrictive properties that are beneficial in cardiac arrest by increasing coronary and cerebral perfusion during CPR.
+These epinephrine effects subsequently increase cerebral and coronary perfusion pressure during CPR.
+However, the value and safety of β-adrenergic effects are disputed, as they increase cardiac workload and reduce subendocardial perfusion.
+Epinephrine is widely used in resuscitation and has been shown to improve return of spontaneous circulation (ROSC), with a smaller and less consistent effect on survival to hospital discharge and neurologically intact survival.

 Vasopressin

-Vasopressin is used for coronary and renal vasoconstriction; it also acts like a nonadrenergic peripheral vasoconstrictor.
-Despite promising randomized studies additional lower-level studies and multiple well-performed animal studies, large randomized controlled human trials failed to show an increase in rates of ROSC or survival when vasopressin was compared with epinephrine as the initial vasopressor for treatment of cardiac arrest.
+Vasopressin is a potent vasoconstrictor that acts on V1 receptors to increase vascular tone during cardiac arrest.
+Despite promising randomized studies, additional lower-level studies, and multiple well-performed animal studies, large randomized controlled human trials failed to show an increase in rates of ROSC or survival when vasopressin was compared with epinephrine as the initial vasopressor for treatment of cardiac arrest.

 Asystole and pulseless electrical activity